 The patent positions of pharmaceutical companies, including ours, are uncertain and involve complex legal and factual questions.
 In addition, the coverage claimed in a patent application can be significantly reduced before the patent is issued.
-Consequently, our patent applications or those of ALZA that are licensed to us may not issue into patents, and any issued patents may not provide protection against competitive technologies or may be held invalid if challenged or circumvented.
+Consequently, our patent applications or those that are licensed to us may not issue into patents, and any issued patents may not provide protection against competitive technologies or may be held invalid if challenged or circumvented.
 Our competitors may also independently develop products similar to ours or design around or otherwise circumvent patents issued to us or licensed by us.
 In addition, the laws of some foreign countries may not protect our proprietary rights to the same extent as U.S. law.

 We are party to several collaborative agreements.
 See "Our near-term revenues depend on collaboration agreements with other companies.
 These agreements subject us to obligations which must be fulfilled and require us to manage complex relationships with third parties.
 If we are unable to meet our obligations or manage our relationships with our collaborators under these agreements or enter into additional collaboration agreements or if our existing collaborations are terminated, our revenues may decrease."
 Our third-party collaborators have entered into these agreements based on the exclusivity that our intellectual property rights confer on the products being developed.
-The loss or diminution of our intellectual property rights could result in a decision by our third-party collaborators to terminate their agreements with us.
+The loss or diminution of our intellectual property rights could result in a decision by our thirdparty collaborators to terminate their agreements with us.
 In addition, these agreements are generally complex and contain provisions that could give rise to legal disputes, including potential disputes concerning ownership of intellectual property and data under collaborations.
 Such disputes can lead to lengthy, expensive litigation or arbitration requiring us to devote management time and resources to such dispute which we would otherwise spend on our business.
-To the extent that our agreements call for future royalties to be paid conditional on our having patents covering the royalty-bearing subject matter, a decision by the Supreme Court adverse to the patent holder in the case of MedImmune, Inc. v.
-Genentech, Inc., U.S. Supreme Court No. 05-608 (Feb.
-21, 2006) could encourage our licensees to challenge the validity of our patents and thereby seek to avoid future royalty obligations without losing the benefit of their license.
+To the extent that our agreements call for future royalties to be paid conditional on our having patents covering the royalty-bearing subject matter, the recent decision by the Supreme Court in the case of MedImmune, Inc. v.
+Genentech, Inc. could encourage our licensees to challenge the validity of our patents and thereby seek to avoid future royalty obligations without losing the benefit of their license.
 Should they be successful in such a challenge, our ability to collect future royalties could be substantially diminished.